emipa606/AncientRimCore/README.md

 An entire new research tree featuring metal processing, armor crafting or cultural expansion

 Compatibility:
-I haven&apos;t tested the mod much for compatibility issues with other mods but Ancient Rim supports fuel for its crafting stations from Medieval Times and Rice Cultivating Civilization.
+I haven't tested the mod much for compatibility issues with other mods but Ancient Rim supports fuel for its crafting stations from Medieval Times and Rice Cultivating Civilization.
 If you need more compatibilities let me know.

 Credits:
-Nearly everything of the mod series content is made by myself but I&apos;ve still have to give credits:
+Nearly everything of the mod series content is made by myself but I've still have to give credits:
 Jecrell for creating JecsTools and making complex apparel shaders a thing Kubouch for creating and Syrchalis for updating the Universal Fermenter framework cera13 for the vegetable box texture